5tuartw/bookup/README.md

     * Setting (Period & Location)
     * Target Audience
     * Overall Sentiment
-* **Background Task Processing:** Utilizes Python RQ and Redis for asynchronous processing of Google Books API calls and LLM analysis.
+* **Background Task Processing:** Utilises Python RQ and Redis for asynchronous processing of Google Books API calls and LLM analysis.
 * **Caching:** LLM analysis results are cached in Redis to speed up subsequent requests for the same book.
 * **User Preference Profile Generation:** Creates a profile based on aggregated and weighted features from the user's analysed books.
-* **Profile Display:** Shows the user their analyzed books, common themes derived from their list, and a summary of their deduced preferences.
+* **Profile Display:** Shows the user their analysed books, common themes derived from their list, and a summary of their deduced preferences.
 * **Offline Data Management Scripts:**
     * `populate_db.py`: Loads an initial list of books from a user-provided CSV (with columns like ISBN, Book-Title, Book-Author, etc.) into an SQLite database (`books.db`).
 Includes title cleaning and ISBN-10 to ISBN-13 conversion using `isbnlib`.
     * `enrich_db.py`: Processes books in `books.db`, performing LLM analysis for each and storing the results back into the database.
 Designed to be resumable and uses Redis caching.